What is jelqing and does it actually increase your penis size?

 Penis size perceptions and reality

-It’s likely that the size of your penis is completely normal and you don’t need to go great lengths to change it.
+It’s likely that the size of your penis is completely normal and you don’t need to go to great lengths to change it.
 Penis size does not affect the amount of pleasure that you’re capable of feeling and it doesn’t have to affect the amount of pleasure your partner feels.

 The average flaccid human penis is just a bit longer than nine centimetres; 95% of men have flaccid penis lengths ranging from six to 12-and-a-half centimetres.
 Most men (two-thirds to three-quarters) think their penises are of average size, but only about half are content with their penis size and half would like a larger penis (almost no one wants a smaller penis).